-Given that Balance Re is authorised to operate as a reinsurer since 11 August 2021, it has not underwritten any business yet as of 31 December 2021.
-Its MCR is equal to the absolute floor of €3.600k set by the regulation.
+Given that Balance Re has not underwritten any business yet as of 31 December 2022, its reported capital requirement is equal to the MCR absolute floor of €3.900k set by the regulations.

-Balance Re uses the standard model prescribed by the Solvency II regulation to calculate its SCR.
-At end 2021, the Company's SCR is equal to €324k.
-Balance Re has also performed its ORSA at end 2021 which has confirmed that the SCR reported by the Company under the standard model is a prudent view of its capital requirements given its risk profile and is well below the absolute floor on MCR.
+Balance Re uses the standard model of Solvency II to calculate its SCR.
+At end of 2022, the Company's SCR is equal to €422k compared to €324k at end of 2021.
+Balance Re has also performed its ORSA at end of 2022, which has confirmed that the SCR reported by the Company under the standard model is a prudent view of its capital requirements given its risk profile and is well below the MCR absolute floor.